nerissa29/city-explorer-api/README.md

 10-27-22 12:29am - Application now is sending weather data response to front end

 10-27-2022 8:11 pm - The backend are now able to send data to the front-end, getting information from third party API's 'Weatherbit' and 'Movie DB'

+10-27-2022 11:15 pm - The back-end codebase has now been modularize for easy reading/debugging

 ## Credit and Collaborations